jxxcarlson/navTest/README.md

+**NOTE:** this is written for tag V1.2

 ## Purpose

 (1) Try to get an app usig `Browser.application` working with a user-supplied `index.html` file and (2) make it work properly on manual reload with a modified url as desribed in **Testing** below.
-Briefly, things are working when compiling with `elm make Main2.elm` but not with `elm make Main2.elm --output Main.js` with the supplied `index.html` file.
+Briefly, things are working when compiling with `elm make Main.elm` but not with `elm make Main.elm --output Main.js` with the supplied `index.html` file.

 To work properly, the app must be served with a web server configured to return the app with url `http://localhost:8080/WHATEVER`, where `WHATEVER` may or may not be empty.

-NOTE: this is written for tag V1.0.1

 ## Setup